Classification of two-term tilting complexes over Brauer graph algebras: Proof of Theorem

+Conversely, given (L2) we can construct $\mathsf{u}, \mathsf{u}'$ in the form described above.
+Hence, the claim follows from Lemma \ref{lem-M-struc} and Lemma \ref{lem-N-struc}. \end{proof}

-\begin{example} We consider the Brauer graph and the walk $w_1$ used in Example \ref{eg-loewy1}.
+\begin{example} Consider again the Brauer graph and the walk $w_1$ used in Example \ref{eg-loewy0}, \ref{eg-loewy1}.
 There is a maximal common subwalk given by $z_2=(4^-)\in w_1\cap \ol{w_1}$ which looks locally in $\G$ as follows (cf. figures in Example \ref{eg-walk1}):